22 March 2023

 This question recalls the old adage, “How long is a piece of string?”
 There are many, many factors that comprise the answer, and many more questions you must first ask yourself before a concrete answer can be reached.
 What we’ll do is provide an answer that can actually help with your meal and menu planning.

 The key word here is plan.
 Plan, plan, plan.
 Planning what your week looks like from, not just a nutritional and/or exercise perspective, but also life in general is key.
-Taking a simplistic view of things, the more stressed you are or the more you exercise, the more carbohydrates you should eat.
+Taking a simplistic view of things, the more stressed you are or the more you exercise, the more carbs you should eat.

 Think of carbs as petrol for a car; the further you drive, the more petrol you’ll need.
 If your car sits in a garage all day and doesn’t move, then your need for petrol is much lower.
+So the logical question you ask is, should I be on a low carb diet, or do I need to be eating high carb foods?

 For those who’ve started an exercise regime in the new year, you may need to increase your intake of carbohydrates slightly.
 This will enable you to exercise consistently throughout the week without wearing you out to the point of exhaustion.